Alfred A. Reboli

 In the army

-Alfred entered service from New Jersey.
+Alfred enlisted in Newark, New Jersey on May 11, 1943.
 He was 18 years old when he enlisted in the army.
 He was very proud to join the army and serve his country.

 He was in Fort Dix, New Jersey in May of 1943.